pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 * Have a faster path to desired changes, without potentially impacting the core of Kubernetes with every policy change. <br>
   Note that current solutions have been cropping up to allow for resource management outside the core Kubelet.
-THese solutions require turning off the Kubelet functionality and overriding current Kubelet allocation.
+These solutions require turning off the Kubelet functionality and overriding current Kubelet allocation.
 We should provide a path otherwise.
+Many of these solutions are custom to particular companies.
+Many are not open source.
+The community should give a process to allow this functionality in core kubelet at a granular level, same as we have in many systems, such as HPC or telco.
 * Be able to get information on the pods on the node without having to contact the API server, which may not have updated information.
 * Be able to do research, with minimum toil, on new policies and resource management strategies